 - Electric Fences: Electric fences can be an effective deterrent for keeping bears away from livestock, chicken coops, bee hives, compost and fruit trees.
 Consider installing an electric fence or contacting your local Wild Safe Program Coordinator to see if they are hosting an electric fence workshop in your community.

-- Barbeques: Everyone loves the smell of food on the grill – including your local bears!
+- Barbeques: Everyone loves the smell of food on the grill.
 Make sure not to leave food residue on your grill – give it a good brushing and burn off any leftover bits.

 - Pet Food: Don’t leave your pet food outside – high protein pet foods smell just as enticing to bears as it does to your pets!

 - Bird Feeders: Winter is over and birds should have plenty of natural food sources to choose from now.
-Consider taking your feeders down during bear season as it is not just the small winged creatures that find the contents of a bird feeder intriguing.
+Consider taking your feeders down during bear season – it’s not just birds that are attracted to bird feeders!

 - Wild Safe BC runs programs throughout BC to reduce conflict between wildlife and humans.
 Find out if your community has a Wild Safe Coordinator and check out their offering of workshops and community presentations in your community.